mytkymt/mytkymt/content/jp/authors/admin/_index.md

 ---

 Yamato Miyatake is currently pursuing a Ph.D. at [Saitama University](https://en.saitama-u.ac.jp/) under the supervision of [Parinya Punpongsanon](https://punpongsanon.info/), focusing on the intersection of human-food interaction, digital fabrication, and Human-centered AI.
 His goal is to pioneer innovations in digital culinary experiences.

-Before this, he worked on driver assistance systems at [Bosch](https://www.bosch.com/) , where he honed his skills in sensor-based environment recognition.

 In 2022, he earned a Master of Engineering degree from [Osaka University](https://www.osaka-u.ac.jp/en), specializing in Computer Vision, Robotics, Machine Learning, Signal Processing, and Human-Computer Interaction.
 Additionally, his research at [SENS laboratory](https://www.sens.sys.es.osaka-u.ac.jp/) has explored haptic presentation in Augmented Reality (AR) and embedding information using 3D food printing.
 These works have been presented at premier conferences, including IEEE VR and UIST.